 - Liver disease – Causes skin discoloration as well as dark spots on the skin.

-95% of dark spots on the skin are not life threatening and can be treated.
-Again if you feel a dark spot on your skin may be cancerous or life threatening a doctor’s council is highly recommended.
+90% of the dark spots on your skin are not life threatening and can be treated.
+However, if you feel a dark spot on your skin may be cancerous or life threatening a doctor’s council is highly recommended.
 Once you have received this confirmation from a doctor that the areas of skin are not cancerous or life threatening, you can then seek out the best treatment for them.

-Dark spots or hyper-pigmentation is treatable and we have come a long way in the development of those treatments.
-While most treatments are now made very safe and available, there was a time when you could obtain certain medications or applications without a prescription where today a prescription is required.
+Dark spots or hyper-pigmentation is a treatable condition and we have come a long way in the development of those treatments.
+While most treatments are now made very safe and available, there was a time where you could obtain certain medications or applications without a prescription where today a prescription is required.